Skip to main content

 Let's take a look at where Disney was back when the remakes business all started.

-One underdiscussed branch of the Disney company in this conversation is that of the theme parks.
+I also want to key in on an underdiscussed branch of the Disney company in this conversation, the theme parks.
 During this time, the theme park division was busy cleaning up after the mismanagement of the late ‘90s and early ‘00s, notably public embarrassments like Disneyland Paris and the Disney California Adventure Park.
 The latter especially was a dartboard for online jokes about how far from grace the Disney theme parks had fallen.
 The question became how to get the public to see the park as being worthy of the Disney brand.
-The answer?
-Throw Disney properties onto the park.

 By 2012, Disney California Adventure introduced new rides for Toy Story and The Little Mermaid and an entire segment of the park themed to Cars.
 This campaign was indisputably successful, and the park is regarded much more favorably than it was in its opening days.
 Those of us who follow the parks closely might say that the shift had as much to do with the parks simply spending more effort on their projects as much as it did with featuring more movies, but the result is hard to dispute.
 A lesson was learned, or at least ratified, from this experiment: if you build a ferris wheel with Mickey Mouse’s face plastered on it, they will come.

 Seeing how this was applied to Disney California Adventure, this approach doesn’t seem so insidious.
 Fans got a lot of good stuff from this campaign.
 Playing with the Disney catalog can be really fun when it’s done with an eye for craftsmanship.
 But Disney would soon find out that the brand could also function as a lifejacket even when the product isn’t good.

 Immediately preceding this wave of remakes was the hit series on ABC “Once Upon a Time.”
 First airing in 2011, this show featured fairy-tale characters from a fairy-tale world who are magically transported into the real world.
 (Think Disney’s own Enchanted but as a soap opera.)
 I mention this show because, being an extension of Disney, ABC had access to the full Disney library of characters.
 But interestingly the early run of the show didn’t lean into flashing Disney’s IP catalog.